 \subsubsection{Review attribute detection.}

-Online reviews contain critical information that help the understanding of consumer purchase decisions.
-We obtained the annotated dataset from \cite{liu_large-scale_2019}, where authors used a large scale deep learning approach to identify the presence of six attribute in the product reviews, including price, performance feature, relatability/durability, conformance, aesthetics, and perceived quality.
+Online reviews contain information critical to understanding consumer purchase decisions.
+We obtained the annotated dataset from \cite{liu_large-scale_2019}, where the authors used a large scale deep learning approach to identify the presence of six attributes in product reviews, including price, performance feature, relatability/durability, conformance, aesthetics, and perceived quality.
 This is a multi-label classification task which provides insights into how different product attributes influence consumer decision-making.